viol3/Sui-Unity-SDK/README.md

 WebGL:

-- We don't recommend store credentials locally with rawData.
+- We don't recommend store credentials locally with rawData
-- Use some encryption solutions.
+- Use some encryption solutions
 - Use session-only authentication
 - Implement proper server-side session management